Our GP’s at LISTER HOUSE - a wealth of expereince

 Dr Ibby Munu

-Dr Ibby Manu joined Lister House Medical Centre in 2020, bringing a wealth of experience in obstetrics and gynaecology from his years working in New Zealand and England.
+Dr Ibby Munu joined Lister House Medical Centre in 2020, bringing a wealth of experience in obstetrics and gynaecology from his years working in New Zealand and England.

 Graduating from medical school in Sierra Leone in 2000, Dr Manu went on to practise across a wide range of women’s health and obstetric settings before transitioning to general practice.
 Since arriving in Shepparton, he has embraced family medicine, providing care for all ages and offering additional expertise in skin procedures and antenatal care.